 Vehicle cannot carry the next active Gomer.
 All Gomers must shuttle out to each Exchange and back to GOMR Nation.

 You are more likely to come upon a skunk or opossum than anything dangerous.
 One key to running at night is to make a little more noise than usual.
-Whether that's shuffling your feet more, wearing bells, singing out loud, or clapping every few steps will give an animal fair warning of your arrival will prompt them to take flight.
+Shuffling your feet more, wearing bells, singing out loud, or clapping every few steps will give an animal fair warning of your arrival and will prompt them to take flight.

 If there's another option that isn't listed that you'd like to propose, send me an email at firstname.lastname@example.org.